-Based on the necessary changes that occur as a result of a routine or non-routine evaluation, ERCOT may recommend any of the following actions:

-- 1. Adjust coefficients or change engineering estimate assumptions for one or more profile segments. - 2.
-Re-estimate models for an adjusted static model.

-- Begin to collect new Load research data.
-When these data are available, use the new data to adjust coefficients or to re-estimate models for one or more Adjusted Static Models. - 4.
-Implement changes to particular Weather Zones. - 5.
-Implement changes to particular segments. - 6.
-No change at this time.

-Procedures for assessing the need for a change to profile segment definitions are discussed in Section 12, "Request for Profile Segment Changes, Additions, or Removals."
-Procedures for assessing the need for changes to Weather Zones are discussed in Section 13, "Changes to Weather Zone Definitions."
+- (1) Based on the necessary changes that occur as a result of a routine or non-routine evaluation, ERCOT may recommend any of the following actions: - (a) Adjust coefficients or change Engineering Estimate assumptions for one or more profile segments; - (b) Re-estimate models for an Adjusted Static Model; - (c) Begin to collect new Load research data.
+When this data is available, use the new data to adjust coefficients or to re-estimate models for one or more Adjusted Static Models; - (d) Implement changes to particular Weather Zones; - (e) Implement changes to particular segments; and - (f) No change at this time. - (2) Procedures for assessing the need for a change to profile segment definitions are discussed in Section 12, Request for Profile Segment Changes, Additions, or Removals.
+Procedures for assessing the need for changes to Weather Zones are discussed in Section 13, Changes to Weather Zone Definitions.